rad73/web-automation-2017/README.md

 Being late to the party, Kibitzr doesn't try to have all possible integrations built-in.
 Instead, it hooks to other web automation providers for missing parts.

-Kibitzr strong side is first-class support for browser automation.
-Both simple form filling and sophisticated Selenium scripts.
+It has first-class support for browser automation.

 # How to choose the right solution?

 There is no silver bullet, and each solution has its pros and cons.

-Try this flowchart
+Try this diagram

 ![Choose web automation foundation](decision-tree.png)

+# See also

+[Awesome-Selfhosted](https://github.com/Kickball/awesome-selfhosted#automation) has a section on automation.